vppillai/h3Docs/apps/firmware_update/readme.md

 ![MHC](images/serial_log.png)

-The binary elf files which are available in the /src/firmware/Tools/serial_bridge directory are taken from the Serial bridge application which are available in ASF and MPAB Harmony.
+The binary elf files which are available in the /src/firmware/Tools/serial_bridge directory are taken from the Serial bridge application.

-#### Serial Bridge Application for ASF
+#### Serial Bridge Application for Microchip Studio

-* For ASF, Serial Bridge applicaition can be imported in the same way how firmware update project is imported.
+* For Microchip Studio, Serial Bridge applicaition can be imported in the same way how firmware update project is imported.
 * Build the project.
 * Copy the elf binary file to the /src/firmware/Tools/serial_bridge path inside the "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.
 * Create a copy of batch file samxxx_xplained_pro_firmware_update.bat and rename according to your HostMCU name.